BenWiederhake/lessonsonlife/README.md

 Also, you need `pyyaml`, you can install it like this: `pip install pyyaml`

 This repository uses submodules.
-You should either clone with `--recursive`, or run `git submodule update` to checkout `./gh-pages/`.
+You should either clone with `--recursive`, or run `git submodule update --init` to get the `./gh-pages/` directory.

 ## Usage